Logos provides powerful search capabilities to allow you to quickly find words, phrases, and more within the Bibles in your Logos library.

 - Aligned view — Displays the verses containing your search results and aligns them by your search terms.

-- Analysis view — Displays your search results and provides detailed contextual and original language information.
+- Analysis view — Displays your search results and provides detailed contextual and original-language information.

 Using Search Operators

+In addition to search limiting options discussed above, you can also refine your search results using search operators.
 You can use search operators to create more advanced searches.
 For example, if you'd like to find a phrase containing two words, but you don't know the exact phrase, try typing [word] WITHIN 5 WORDS [word].
 Your search results will display every occurrence where the two words you entered are mentioned within five words of each other.

 Note: Bible searches for multiple terms are constrained by verse boundaries.
 They will only return results in which all of the terms appear in the same verse.